fommil/fpmortals/manuscript/under-review.md

 A> ~~~~~~~~
 A>
-A> by defining <https://github.com/typelevel/cats/issues/1625> but it can A> be a cognitive burden to remember all these monadic variants.
+A> by defining <https://github.com/typelevel/cats/issues/1625> but it can A> be a cognitive burden to remember all these helper methods.
+The level A> of verbosity of a codebase vs code reuse of trivial functions is a A> stylistic decision for each team.

-## TODO Monad Transformers
+## TODO Incomprehensible

+### TODO It didn't compile?
+Incomprehensible! aka Monad Transformers, mixing Future Option and maybe List